-There are over 60 community and faith-based organizations partnering with DES to provide access and education for the Supplemental Nutrition Assistance Program (SNAP) to low income seniors, families, and individuals.
+There are various community and faith-based organizations partnering with DES to provide access and education for the Supplemental Nutrition Assistance Program (SNAP) to low-income seniors, families and individuals.

 This network of partners helps communities to apply for Nutrition Assistance, submit required documents to DES, as well as help applicants understand and navigate through the eligibility process.
-Community partner help minimize the time applicants spend in the DES local office.
-More information on how to join the network please visit the Arizona Community Action Association (ACAA) website at SNAP Partnership.
+Community partners help minimize the time applicants spend in a DES office.
+For more information on how to join the network, please visit the Wildfire (formerly ACAA) website.

 Beyond food banks and Nutrition Assistance Benefits, there are other food assistance programs available throughout the state.
-They include, but are not limited to: Arizona Farmers Market Nutrition Program; Commodity Supplemental Food Program (CSFP)/Food Plus; Food Co-operatives; School Breakfast and Lunch or Summer Food Programs through the Arizona Department of Education; and, the Women, Infant and Children (WIC) program through the Department of Health Services.
-For information on these programs visit the Association of Arizona Food Banks More Food Food Banks Resource Page .
+They include, but are not limited to, Arizona Farmers Market Nutrition Program; Commodity Senior Food Program (CSFP)/Food Plus; Food Co-operatives; School Breakfast and Lunch or Summer Food Programs through the Arizona Department of Education; and, the Women, Infant and Children (WIC) program through the Department of Health Services.
+For information on these programs visit the Association of Arizona Food Banks.